For one night only, this underground supper club in Philly serves the ‘love language for Arabs’ with a big Lebanese feast

 The dinner usually begins with Finianos sharing the inspiration behind the night’s theme.
 Dishes are served course by course with him detailing the background and influences behind each dish.
 Seated in assigned spots, attendees chat and laugh with strangers as a mix of American and Arabic music plays in the background.
 Finianos says the supper club sessions always end with people “making new friends and learning from each other.”

 Finianos plans to host 18 dinners during Habibi Supper Club’s first year.
 The dinners are BYOB and typically range from $65 to $95 per person, depending on the menu, location, and collaborations.
-They take place up to twice a month, often featuring collaborators such as Kenan Rabah of the upcoming Majdal Bakery, Sara Rhodin of Palestinian-Philadelphian dinner party project Najla and chef Shelby Fahrni of The Cooking Studio in Telford.
+They take place up to twice a month, often featuring collaborators such as Kenan Rabah of the forthcoming Majdal Bakery, Sara Rhodin of Palestinian-Philadelphian dinner party project Najla, and chef Shelby Fahrni of the Cooking Studio in Telford.
 The next supper club, a “Night of Nostalgia,” is set for Oct.
 19 and will feature a six-course menu inspired by childhood classic snacks, including BonJus (a Lebanese juice brand) and Dunkaroos.
 An Addams Family-themed dinner party with Citrine Tablescapes will follow on Halloween.
-The events typically cap at 12 guests, but varies depending on the venue — “Night of Nostalgia” is sold out.
+The events typically are capped at 12 guests, but the number varies depending on the venue — “Night of Nostalgia” is sold out.

 “I feel so grateful all the time — it started off with [an interest in] food, but it’s evolved into these nights where I just get to see people make friends [who] come hungry for my stuffed zucchinis,” he said.